pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     obj0 = alloc()
     store(obj0, 0, var0)
     var1 = load(obj0, 0)
-    escape(var1)
+    print(var1)

-The code allocates a new object ``obj0``, stores ``var0`` into field ``0`` of the object, the loads the same field and escapes the result of the load.
+The code allocates a new object ``obj0``, stores ``var0`` into field ``0`` of the object, the loads the same field and prints the result of the load.

 We are leaving out a lot of details of a "real" system here, usually an ``alloc`` operation would get some extra information, for example the type of